Actively Recruiting

 - Uncontrolled diabetes mellitus

-- Previous enrollment in an aloe vera study
+- Previous participation in an aloe vera study

 - Previous use of Desert Harvest aloe vera capsules

-- Imminent residence change that could affect compliance
+- Imminent change in residence that could affect compliance

-- Unlikely to comply due to unmanaged medical or psychological issues including dementia or aphasia
+- Unlikely to comply due to unmanaged medical or psychological issues such as dementia or speech/language deficits

 - Substance abuse or dependency in past two years without treatment

-- Females with history of uterine, cervical, or vaginal cancer within five years
+- Female-specific: history of uterine, cervical, or vaginal cancer in past five years

 AI-Screening